-In 2020, the Indiana Institute on Disability and Community celebrates 50 years of work in disability through research, education, and service.
+In 2020, the Indiana Institute on Disability and Community celebrated 50 years of work in disability through research, education, and service.
 Our work is about putting good ideas into everyday practice in schools and community settings to improve choices and quality of life for people with disabilities and their families.
 Roots of the Indiana Institute's current direction lie in its history.

 From Deinstitutionalization to Communities for a Lifetime—A Visionary Institute